SatoMichi/Mahjong_in_Python/README.md

 # 麻雀（Try）
 Trial for 麻雀 program using Python

+**2020/06/22**
+  * Added 槍槓 to GameManager.py
+  * Modified GameManager.py
+  * Modified TestPlayer.py (Now TestPlayer.py can be used as the API for Player class)

+Sato

 **2020/06/19**
   * Debuged RonWayJapan.py (Added line 57,58)
   * Modified GameManager.py so that it can judge special cases